open/close all folders

 - Authority Equals Asskicking: A rare, non-military example, being CEO of a major mecha manufacturer, although Alpha and Original Generation does hint she was originally a member of the PTX Team, hence, the origins of her piloting skills.

 - Berserk Button: When they were dating, she saw Irm having tea with a female employee; let's just say the result for Irm was NOT pretty...

-- Flawed Prototype: In Original Generation, the original Huckebein 008R had the Tronium Engine installed, which was created through research of Tronium from the crashed Meteor-3.
+- Flawed Prototype: Played with; in Original Generation, the original Huckebein 008R had the Tronium Engine installed, created through research of Tronium from the crashed Meteor-3.
 First testing of it led to the "Vanishing Trooper Incident" that killed all but three peoplenote .
 The Huckebein 008L, powered by the Black Hole Engine given to Earth researchers by the Zuvorg Alliance as a goodwill offering, was sealed away in response to the disaster.
-It was let out from storage because Ring needed to use it and so the Inspectors didn't seize it when they invaded Mao Industries.
+It was let out from storage because Ring needed to use it and so the Inspectors cannot seize it when they invaded Mao Industries.
 Despite Wendolo revealing the incident was punishment for Earth scientists opting to not use the Black Hole Engine for the Huckebein series, Ring still trusts the 008L.

 - Leitmotif: "Time to Come"